Things to do: in Katherine and beyond

 Advertisement

-A free Seniors High Tea will be held under the eaves of the 1929 Railway Station on August 21, at 10am.
-Contact Katrina on 0409 641 819 to book.

-A free Youth Drop In Night is held fortnightly on Fridays from 7pm util 9pm at the Y. The next event is on August 26.
+A free Youth Drop In Night is held fortnightly on Fridays from 7pm until 9pm at the Y. The next event is on August 26.
 Disco, skating, activities, food, transport home provided.

 Read more